Financial challenges mount for 16 Colorado school districts, audit reveals

 Of the 16 school districts that missed financial benchmarks, four were in rural El Paso County.

 The annual fiscal health report covered three years, from fiscal year 2021-2022 through 2023-24.
-It examines debt and general fund reserve balances, using six ratios to determine a school district’s financial health.
+It examined debt and general fund reserve balances, using six ratios to determine a school district’s financial health.

-Those ratios look at whether a district can pay its bills in the short term, known as the asset sufficiency ratio; debt burden; operating reserve, which shows the district’s ability to cover future expenses; operating margin; and deficit fund balance.
+Those ratios look at whether a district can pay its bills in the short term, known as the asset sufficiency ratio; at its debt burden; the operating reserve, which shows the district’s ability to cover future expenses; its operating margin; and deficit fund balance.

 Jennifer Okes, the district operations special advisor for the Department of Education, told the Legislative Audit Committee that the state’s 178 school districts serve 881,000 students.

-School districts are funded through two sources: local property taxes and state funding provided by the General Assembly.
+School districts are funded through two sources: local property taxes and state dollars provided by the Colorado General Assembly.
 In 2024, 11 school districts were funded entirely by local property taxes.
 That’s up from four in the previous fiscal year.

 The benchmarks missing most often were on operating margin and changes in fund balance.
 Districts with operating margin issues mean they have more expenditures than revenue.
 The fund balance ratio indicates that a district’s general fund balance has declined over time.

-Okes noted that even with the end of the budget stabilization factor, it paid off for the first time in the 2024-25 fiscal year, funding from the General Assembly and school districts are still facing budgetary challenges.
+Okes noted that, even with the end of the budget stabilization factor – the state paid it off for the first time in the 2024-25 fiscal year – school districts are still facing budgetary challenges.

 It’s not just teacher shortages, Okes said.
 It now includes shortages on the operational side, such as business, financial, nutrition, and transportation staff, particularly in rural districts.